Myth: BUA is only for kids interested in math/science.

 Myth: Upperclassmen lose touch with the Academy because they are off taking BU classes.

-Fact: Whether it’s through America Literature in eleventh grade, an Existentialism seminar in twelfth grade, or leading the Robotics or Frisbee team, our oldest students are integral members of our community.
+Fact: Whether it’s through American History in eleventh grade, an English seminar in twelfth grade, or leading the Robotics or Frisbee team, our oldest students are integral members of our community.
 The Junior-Senior room is always full of Academy students taking breaks from BU classes and socializing with their peers, and almost 100% of our clubs and student activities include upperclassmen as members and leaders.

 Myth: A classically-based curriculum is useless in 2015.